ethz-asl/hfnet/README.md

 This repository accompanies our CVPR 2019 paper *[From Coarse to Fine: Robust Hierarchical Localization at Large Scale](https://arxiv.org/abs/1812.03506)*.
 We introduce a 6-DoF visual localization method that is accurate, scalable, and efficient, using HF-Net, a monolithic deep neural network for descriptor extraction.
 The proposed solution achieves state-of-the-art accuracy on several large-scale public benchmarks while running in real-time.

+The proposed approach __won the visual localization challenge__ of the [CVPR 2019 workshop on Long-Term Visual Localization](https://sites.google.com/view/ltvl2019/home) using this codebase.

 <p align="center">
   <img src="doc/assets/teaser.jpg" width="80%"/>
   <br /><em>Our method is significantly more robust, accurate, and scalable than standard approaches based on direct matching.</em>